 Costa Verde Inn is a sister property of Costa Verde, one of our favourite hotels located in Manuel Antonio.
 We love staying at Costa Verde Inn in San Jose, as this property provides a rainforest vibe that you won’t often find in other hotels in San Jose.
 Costa Verde Inn is a little jungle oasis amid the hustle and bustle of San Jose and is a great place to stay if you want to arrive in Costa Rica and immerse yourself in nature right away.

 Location: Alajuela, San Jose

 Located only 10 minutes from the international airport in Alajuela, Adventure Inn hotel in Costa Rica will put you in vacation mode right away.
 It has a nice outdoor pool, a jacuzzi, breakfast included, and a bar and restaurant on site.
 There are two options for rooms, standard rooms and Jacuzzi suites.
 They are stylish and well equipped.

 The hotel offers a free airport shuttle, so it’s very convenient if you are not renting your own car.
 We’ve stayed here many times when flying in or flying out of Costa Rica.

 Manuel Antonio is one of the top places to visit in Costa Rica for its lovely beaches, lush jungles, and wildlife.
 Most people come to see the area’s namesake park, Manuel Antonio National Park which is home to a variety of wildlife like sloths, toucans, iguanas, and monkeys.

-You can find trails which range from 287m to 9km in length which criss-cross the park and its beaches.
+You can find trails that range from 287m to 9km in length which criss-cross the park and its beaches.
 If you plan it right you might be able to spot whales from the shore during their migratory route.
-Otherwise, there are some waterfalls to check out in the area, like our favorite, the Nauyaca Waterfall.
+Otherwise, there are some waterfalls to check out in the area, like our favourite, the Nauyaca Waterfall.

 Where to Stay in Manuel Antonio